stefanprodan/timoni/docs/index.md

 - `timoni mod vendor k8s --version latest`
 - `timoni mod vendor crds -f <path/to/crds.yaml>`

+To learn more about modules, please see the [module documentation](module.md).

 #### OCI Artifacts

 Timoni modules are distributed as OCI artifacts and can be stored in container registries which support custom OCI media types.
-Modules are versioned using strict [semantic versioning](https://semver.org/), the version of a module is used as the OCI artifact tag.
+Modules are versioned using strict [semantic versioning](module-distribution.md#version-format), the version of a module is used as the OCI artifact tag.

 Commands for working with remote modules: